Werner Herzog: Later directorial career: 2006 onwards

+Acting and other endeavours

-Dissatisfied with the way film schools are run, Herzog founded his own Rogue Film School in 2009.
+Dissatisfied with the way film schools are run, in 2009, Herzog founded his own Rogue Film School.
 For the students, Herzog has said, "I prefer people who have worked as bouncers in a sex club, or have been wardens in the lunatic asylum.
 You must live life in its very elementary forms.
 The Costa Ricans have a very nice word for it: pura vida.
 It doesn't mean just purity of life, but the raw, stark-naked quality of life.
 And that's what makes young people more into a filmmaker than academia."
-Notable alumni include Keirda Bahruth, Nir Sa'ar, Bob Baldori, Frederick Kroetsch, and George Hickenlooper.
+Notable alumni include Keirda Bahruth, Nir Sa'ar, Bob Baldori, Sean Gill, Frederick Kroetsch, and George Hickenlooper.

-Herzog was the president of the jury at the 60th Berlin International Film Festival in 2010.
+Herzog was selected to be the president of the jury at the 60th Berlin International Film Festival in 2010.